 Till I make Your enemies Your footstool.” ‘

-Continuing the quotation of Psalm 110:1, Peter adds the thought that the enemies of Jesus will subordinate to Him as LORD.
-This phrase is the Father’s statement to the Son, the Messiah.
+Continuing the quotation of Psalm 110:1, Peter added the thought that the enemies of Jesus will subordinate to Him as LORD.
+This phrase is the Father’s statement to the Son; the Messiah.
 Jehovah will subdue the Messiah’s enemies.
 Peter understood this prophecy as a prediction of Jesus as the Messiah.

 “Therefore let all the house of Israel

 The “house of Israel” refers to the entire nation of Jews.
-Peter wants Israel to know the conclusion of his message that Christ is the Messiah.
-All that Peter has set forth points to this settled resolution by God.
+Peter wanted Israel to know the conclusion of his message that Christ is the Messiah.
+All that Peter set forth points to this settled resolution by God.